Riznyk01/simple-weather-tg-bot/README.md

 # SimpleWeatherTgBot

 SimpleWeatherTgBot is a Telegram bot written in Golang that provides weather information from the free OpenWeatherMap API.
-Users can input city names or send their locations to get weather updates.
+Users can input city names or send their locations to receive current weather details on demand.

 ## Table of Contents